 OzCHI is Australia's leading forum for the latest in Human-Computer Interaction research and practice.
 OzCHI attracts a broad international community of researchers, industry practitioners, academics and students.
 Participants come from a range of backgrounds, including interface designers, user experience experts, information architects, software engineers, human factors specialists, information systems analysts, and social scientists.

 We welcome submissions from all disciplines and from both academia and industry.
-Dana McKay and Jenny Waycott, Program Co-Chairs.

 OzCHI is the annual non-profit conference for the Computer-Human Interaction Special Interest Group (CHISIG) of the Human Factors and Ergonomics Society of Australia.
 OzCHI paper tracks are double blind peer-reviewed and are published in the ACM digital library.

 Join us in Melbourne 5 - 7 December 2018

 OzCHI is at its 30th edition!
 See below the archived websites of many previous conferences